 Playing Monopoly with children could dramatically boost their chances of becoming millionaires in adulthood.

-The classic board game encourages youngsters to take an active interest in money and, crucially, nurtures an instinct to "get more of it".
-In the space of just a few hours - or longer if family rivalry strikes - children as young as three can learn everything they need to know about getting and staying rich.
+The classic board game encourages youngsters to take an active interest in money.
+It crucially, nurtures an instinct to “get more of it”.
+In the space of just a few hours – or longer if family rivalry strikes.
+Children as young as three can learn everything they need to know about getting and staying rich.

-It teaches the core principle of finance and helps to develop key decision - making skills that can be leveraged in the business world when they grow up.
+It teaches the core principle of finance and helps to develop key decision – making skills.
+These can be leveraged in the business world when they grow up.

 Children who can master Monopoly are twice as likely as their peers to become independently wealthy adults.

 If we want our children to become financially secure and financially responsible adults, then we must introduce them to money and financial matters as children.

 Profit-making games like monopoly and others are ideal educational tools in this regard because they educate young people about how money can be earned.
 How easily it can be lost, and how to get more of it according to circumstance.

 These are key lessons in strategic thinking.
 Which, if fostered at a young age, will give aspirational children a significant edge over their peers and competitors when they grow up.
 There is no doubt in my mind that children who are introduced to financial concepts will if they so choose, go on to become hugely successful individuals.